blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-RPC-Calls.rst

 ::

 	"account"                        (string, required)                  MUST be set to the empty string "" to represent the default account; passing any other string will result in an error
-	"amounts"                        (string, required)                  a json object with addresses and amounts {
+	"amounts"
+	    {
 	      "address":amount           ("string":numeric)                  the address (string) and the value (double-precision floating numeric)
 	      , ...                     accepts multiple entries
 	    }
 	minconf                          (numeric, optional, default=1)      only use the balance confirmed at least this many times "comment"                        (string, optional)                  a comment
-	subtractfeefromamount            (string, optional)                  A json array with addresses.
+	subtractfeefromamount            (string, optional)                  a json array with addresses.
 The fee will be equally deducted from the amount of each selected address; the recipients will receive less than you enter in their corresponding amount field.
 If no addresses are specified here, the sender pays the fee.
 	    [
 	      "address"                  (string)                            subtract fee from this address , ...                     accepts multiple entries